TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 28-51 K1-K6.
 Keys K1-K6 can be associated with a macrostring definition: Keys K1 to K24 read the content of files K01Link to K24Link (selectable from the SDCard and/or flash memory), which contains a list of 3-letter file names containing macro definitions and/or text strings, such as a01-a99, m01-m24, s01-s24, t01-t24 or any other 3-letter name, to be executed in sequence, with separately defined repetitions and delays.
+If K1-K24 are pressed with no KxxLink file on either the SDCard or Flash, and a macro (max 3 bytes), has been defined for the Kxx key (by using *cm*nnKxx with nn file a01-a99 that will be copied to Key Kxx), then the short macro is executed.
+Delete all the K01-K24 defines by using *cm*nnkxx where nn and xx can be anything - use 00 for convenience.

 For example, the file K01Link contains the text a50a51a52n.
 Assign this file which is hard-linked to key K1 to one of the top row 3 keys and when pressed it will execute the contents of three macro and/or text files: a50: GUI r,